Articles

 If all else fails, you might find it tempting to remove them entirely from your program.
 Akhiani doesn’t recommend this alternative because, he reveals, there’s no real benefit in doing so.
 “It doesn’t cost you anything or make a difference to leave them there,” he explains.
 Instead, ensure you know exactly who the underperforming partners are, then re-categorize them.

-“Removing only makes sense if there’s fraud and a lot of times, Partnerstack handles that automatically,” he says.
-With a fraud protection feature, Partnerstack detects fraudulent activities, flags them, blocks the transaction and alerts you.
+“Removing only makes sense if there’s fraud and a lot of times, PartnerStack handles that automatically,” he says.
+With a fraud protection feature, PartnerStack detects fraudulent activities, flags them, blocks the transaction and alerts you.
 You can then review and remove them as needed.

 Focus on preventing bad partners rather than handling them